The role of electronic voting in the fight against COVID-19

-Nearly 500 cities from 36 countries of all continents make up the International Association of Educating Cities (IAEC).
-An organisation born in 1994 with the aim of highlighting the importance of education in the city.
-In March 2020, as every year, the member governments of the association were preparing to hold their General Assembly, a meeting in which to make important decisions like the admission of new members or the approval of the Economic Report and the Future Action Plan.
-This time the event would take place in the city of Tampere, Finland.
-But a few days before that date, the COVID-19 outbreak started in Europe.
-And in a short time it became a global pandemic, truncating the planning of innumerable meetings like this one.
+Nearly 500 cities from 36 countries in all continents make up the International Association of Educating Cities (IAEC).
+This organization was founded in 1994 with the aim of highlighting the importance of education at the city level.
+In March 2020, as they do every year, the member governments of the association were preparing to hold their General Assembly, a meeting at which important decisions are taken such as the admission of new members or the approval of the Financial Report and the Action Plan.
+On this occasion, the event would take place in the city of Tampere, Finland.
+But a few days before the appointed date, the COVID-19 health crisis broke out in Europe.
+And in a short time it became a worldwide pandemic, truncating the planning of countless meetings like this one.

-The Delegated Presidency of the association was forced to look for an innovative formula to be able to hold the assembly virtually.
-Electronic voting is over sixty years old.
-From punch-card systems to online voting and electronic paper voting, there is a huge variety of solutions.
-And although its use at the State level has a growing development history, it has never been so relevant for medium and small organisations like the IAEC.
-But, what is the legal framework that applies in these cases?
+The Delegate Presidency of the association was forced to look for an innovative formula to hold the assembly telematically.
+Electronic voting has been around for more than sixty years.
+From punch card systems to online voting to paper-based e-voting, there is a wide variety of solutions.
+And while its use at the state level has a history of increasing development, it has never been as relevant for small and medium-sized organizations as the IAEC.
+But what is the legal framework that applies in these cases?
 What minimum level of security is required?
-How is it possible to verify the identity of the members?
-And, last but not least, are there providers capable of implementing such a system in record time and at an affordable cost?
+How is it possible to verify the identity of members?
+And, not least, are there suppliers capable of implementing such a system in record time and at an affordable cost?

-At Kuorum we have been helping public and private organisations in seven countries with their electronic voting since 2013.
-The first step in cases such as the IAEC is to analyze the regulatory framework that applies to them.
+At Kuorum we have been helping public and private organizations in seven countries with their telematic voting since 2013.
+The first step in cases such as that of the IAEC is to analyze the regulatory framework that applies to it.
 Based on this, we propose an identity verification system.
 Authentication consists of several steps that are configurable (single, double, triple and/or biometric factor).
-And it is about finding a compromise between the minimum recommended security and the comfort for end users when exercising their right to vote.
+And the idea is to find a compromise between the minimum recommended security and convenience for the end user when exercising his right to vote.

-Difficult times call for bold decisions.
-So IAEC contracted our service just eight days before the assembly.
-In two days the small modifications required to adapt the system to a vote with different time zones were developed – since the automatic poll opening and closing times had to be synchronized for countries as far away from each other as Korea, Brazil or France.
-During the weekend, internal tests alongside a live fire test with real users were carried out with people of different ages and nationalities in order to assess the usability of the new process.
+Difficult times call for courageous decisions.
+So the IAEC contracted our service just eight days before the assembly.
+In two days we developed the small modifications required to adapt the system to voting in different time zones - as the automatic opening and closing of the voting had to be synchronized for countries as far away as Korea, Brazil or France.
+During the weekend, internal tests and a test with real users of different ages and nationalities were carried out to evaluate the usability of the new process.
 And in the three days prior to the assembly, voters were informed of the new conditions.

-Despite the speed with which this first virtual assembly was organised, participation ratios similar to those of face-to-face voting in previous years were obtained.
-All incidents during the voting process were solved from our call center.
-And more than half of the voters took advantage of the open response space to congratulate the Presidency on the speedy with which they had put an creative solution in place.
+In spite of the speed with which this first virtual assembly was organized, participation rates were similar to those of the in-person voting in previous years.
+All incidents during the voting process were resolved by our call center.
+And more than half of the voters took advantage of the open response space to congratulate the Presidency for the quick resolution of the problem.

-An hour and a half after the poll closing, we sent the IAEC a report in four languages ??with the results of the process, attaching a file with the voting records (logs) and another with the aggregated responses.
+One and a half hours after the close of voting, we sent the IAEC a report in four languages with the results of the process, attaching a file with the voting records (logs) and another with the aggregated responses.

-It is impossible to extract positive consequences of a black swan with a result as bleak in terms of the cost of human lives as that of this new coronavirus.
-It would be naive+ to do so.
+No positive consequences can be drawn from a black swan with such a devastating outcome in terms of the cost of human lives as this new coronavirus has entailed.
+It would be naïve and in bad taste to do so.
 It is an unmitigated misfortune.
-Only focusing on the case at hand, we can conclude that thanks to the electronic vote, IAEC managed to continue with its work of great social impact despite the crisis, while protecting the health of its members and many others.
-Furthermore, by holding its assembly electronically, 14 tons of CO2 were saved, as well as 400,000 Euros on flights and more than 12,000 Euros on stays.
+Just by limiting ourselves to the case at hand, we can conclude that thanks to electronic voting, the IAEC managed to continue its work of great social impact in spite of the crisis, while protecting the health of its members and of so many others.
+Moreover, by holding its assembly telematically, it saved 14 tons of CO2, 400,000 Euros in flights and more than 12,000 Euros in accommodation.